 There are several things wrong with this conclusion.

-Inconsistency is a big thing in football
+Inconsistency is normal in football

 First of all, Teixeira’s argument is a false cause fallacy.
 You can’t conclude that manipulation indeed was the cause behind an event, because it theoretically could be the cause behind it.
 Even though Teixeira may have had difficulties imagining other possible causes for the inconsistency he experienced, there definitely are other possible causes.
 The first thing that ought to leap into mind is coincidence.
 Football is the biggest betting sport in the world for a reason.
 It probably wouldn’t be if it wasn’t for a staggering amount of randomness.
 In reality, no teams are as consistent as Teixeira expects them to be.